RaihanDewonEman/Food-ordering/README.md

 # Food-ordering
-A Python project<br>
+<h2>A Python project</h2><br>
-Connect with postgresql, then create a new database and perform different sql operation to insert, modify, retrieve and delete data.
+Connect with postgresql database, then create a new database and perform different sql operation to insert, modify, retrieve and delete data.